-- c\prev (Variable) Variable that holds the previous cell state.
-The cell state should be a zero array or the output of the previous call of LSTM. - x (Variable) Variable that holds the incoming signal.
-It must have the second dimension four times of that of the cell state,
+- c\prev (Variable or numpy.ndarray or cupy.ndarray) Variable that holds the previous cell state.
+The cell state should be a zero array or the output of the previous call of LSTM. - x (Variable or numpy.ndarray or cupy.ndarray) Variable that holds the sources of cell input, input gate, forget gate and output gate.
+It must have the second dimension whose size is four times of that of the cell state.

-Two Variable objects c and h. c is the updated cell state. h indicates the outgoing signal.
+Returns Two Variable objects c and h. c is the updated cell state. h indicates the outgoing signal.